 Figure 5.3.3-1: Architecture for management of NoDN

-In the architecture of management of NoDN, the [memory] specialization is hosted on the connection point of NoDN.
+In Figure 5.3.3-1 is represented the architecture of management of NoDN, using <mgmtObj> resources.
+The [memory] or [dmAgent] specialization is hosted on the connection point of NoDN.
 The connection point is the entity that the NoDN is connected to.
 The entity has the adaptor that shares the same network protocol with NoDN.

 In this case, the <node> resource hosted under the CSEBase represents the NoDN.
 And the connection between Driver and the CSE is out of scope of oneM2M.
 It may be Bluetooth, ZigBee or even proprietary.

 The update of the memory information happens over the interface between driver and CSE which is out of scope of oneM2M.

+Two architectures are possible:

+Either the CSE handles the interactions with the NoDNs via a Management Server that uses an external management technology, such as BBF TR-069 and OMA DM or LwM2M.
+In this case, the mapping between the underlying device management protocol data model and oneM2M <mgmtObj> resources is specified in oneM2M TS-0005 (for OMA protocols) or TS-0006 (for BBF protocols).
+This architecture is described in clause 6.

+Or the interactions with the NoDNs are handled by an Interworking Proxy application Entity (IPE) that is registered as an <AE> on the CSE.
+In this case, the IPE is responsible for mapping the technology specific data model to oneM2M SDT DM <flexContainer> resources.
+This architecture is described in clause 7.

 ----------------------- End of change 4 -------------------------------------------